Rajatraikar6755/aircanvas-project-virtualboard/README.md

-Here’s a well-structured README description for your GitHub repository:
+Here’s the updated README with the correct file name:

 ---

-# Hand Gesture Drawing App 🎨✋
+# AirCanvas Project - Virtual Board 🎨✋

 This is a **Hand Gesture Drawing Application** built using **OpenCV** and **Mediapipe**.
 It allows users to draw on a virtual canvas using hand gestures detected by a webcam.